-You do not have to have stellar credit to get a mortgage loan in 2017.
-In fact, there are still bad credit home mortgages available.
+You do not have to have stellar credit to qualify for a mortgage loan in 2018.
+In fact, there are still bad credit mortgage loans available.

 When we say, ‘bad credit,’ we mean it is possible to in some cases to get loans for credit under 600.
 It also is possible to get a loan even with no credit at all.